-Be The Change is maintained by the 2017 YMCA Queensland Youth Parliament (QYP) Executive.
+Your Voice Heard is maintained by the 2018 YMCA Queensland Youth Parliament (QYP) Executive.
 You might be thinking: what exactly is this ‘QYP’ thing?

 We are – quite literally – a Parliament of young people.
-We have 93 youth members from every electorate around the state (plus 4 Indigenous seats).
+We have 93 youth members from every electorate around the state.

 QYP is a program like no other that has created a fundamental link between young people and the Queensland State Government.
 We are run by young people for young people.

 QYP was first founded in 1995 and has since provided a non-partisan environment for participants to engage with community issues as youth representatives.
 We also pride our program on being a place of belonging for so many participants – a home outside of home.
 Our program allows young people to find their voice, develop confidence in their opinions and themselves, and engage with people from all over the state.

 Every year, a new cohort of Youth Members are selected.
 Meeting each other at Launch Weekend, you’ll break the ice, find your feet, and divide into your separate youth departments.

 In 2018, the youth departments are: Agriculture, Environment and Natural Resources (DAENR); Science, Information Technology and Innovation (DSITI); Community and Social Services (DCSS); Aboriginal and Torres Strait Islander Partnerships (DATSIP); Transport and Main Roads (DTMR); Justice and Attorney General (DJAG); Education, Training (DET) and; Health and Disability Services (DHDS).